January 26, 2010

 Serves 6-8

-3 cups pelted wheat, rinsed, soaked 6-8 hours or overnight in 6 cups of water.
-Drain.
+-3 cups pelted wheat, rinsed and soaked 6-8 hours or overnight in 6 cups of water; drain before cooking.

-1. Place the meat in a medium-sized pan, add onion, 1/2 teaspoon salt, and add enough water to cover the meat by 2 inches.
+1. Place the meat and onion in a medium-sized pot.
+Add 1/2 teaspoon salt, and enough water to cover the meat by 2 inches.
 Cover and cook for about 1-1/2 hours on medium heat or until the meat is tender.
-Remove from heat and let cool.
-Remove and separate meat from bones if using the lamb neck and shred into small pieces.
+Remove from heat and let cool slightly.
+If using lamb neck, remove the bones and shred the meat into small pieces.
+Set aside.

-2. Place wheat in a heavy bottom large stew pot on medium heat, pour in 8 cups of water, bring to a gentle boil for a few minutes, reduce heat to low and cook for about 1-1/2 hours.
-Add more water if needed.
+2. In a large, heavy-bottomed pot, combine the wheat with 8 cups of water.
+Bring to a gentle boil, then reduce the heat to low and cook for about 1-1/2 hours, stirring frequently with a wooden spoon.
+Add more water if needed to prevent sticking.
 Stir frequently.
-Using a wooden spoon is recommended.
 Set aside to cool.

-3. Pour the cooked wheat in a food processor in small batches and pulse until it becomes of a creamy and smooth texture or you can use an immersion blender.
+3. Transfer the cooked wheat to a food processor in small batches and pulse until smooth and creamy.
+(You can also use an immersion blender.)

-4. Combine the meat and the wheat mixture and return back to the heavy bottom pot on medium to low heat.
-Add the milk.
-Simmer for an additional 30-40 minutes until it reaches the desired consistency and becomes a sort of supple and stretchy.
-Taste and add a little more salt and water if needed.
+4. Return the blended meat and the wheat to the pot.
+Add the milk, and cook over low heat for another 30-40 minutes until the haleem becomes thick, smooth, and stretchy.
+Taste and adjust the seasoning and add a bit more water if needed.

 Enjoy!